hgdeoro/daedalus/README.md

 The project could be imported from within Eclipse PyDev.

-Current iteration goals (towards v0.0.3)
+Current iteration goals (towards v0.0.4)
 ----------------------------------------

-* Make proyect runnable from Eclipse+PyDev

-* Create management commands to create keyspaces and CF on Cassandra.
+* Initial implementation of graphing counters of errors

 Not implemented right now / Ideas / TODOs
 ----------------------------------------

+* Test and compare performance and disk space: StorageService vs StorageService2

 * Document installation procedure